 The best part about nachos is that you get to create your own adventure with your favorite toppings.
 This is the exact way I make my veggie nachos and I think you will love it!

 - Corn tortilla chips – you want to pick a bag sturdy, thicker chips that will hold up to a lot of toppings.
-These Donkey Chips are usually my go-to and can be found in most grocery stores.
+These Donkey Chips are usually my go-to and are available in most grocery stores.

-- Cheese – cheese choice is arguably the most important nacho decision you will make.
-I usually go for Chihuahua cheese which is a mild Mexican style melting cheese that’s used in quesadillas.
+- Cheese – I usually go for Chihuahua cheese which is a mild Mexican style melting cheese that’s used in quesadillas.
 Monterey jack, pepper jack and Colby jack are also great melty cheeses.
 Cheddar cheese will work but make sure it’s not aged as it will have a much sharper flavor and not melt as well.

 - Veggies – bell peppers, corn and red onion are my favorites.
 If it’s summer and you have zucchini coming out of your ears, dice some up and throw it on!